How to Spot a Deleted DPF on a Used Diesel Before You Buy

 If you still want the car and the price reflects the refit cost: get a written commitment from the seller to assist with the export documentation and a clear statement of the modification in the bill of sale.
 Some EU countries will block export of a vehicle with known emissions modifications.

-What the scan does not catch
+What does the OBD2 scan not catch?

 OBD2 detection works when the deletion was done at the software level.
 A rare alternative is a "hardware-only" deletion where the physical filter has been removed and replaced with an inert canister of similar shape, but the software is left untouched.
 In that case the OBD2 data appears normal because the ECU thinks the DPF is operating.
 Detection requires a back-pressure test or a borescope inspection of the canister interior.
 This is unusual on modern Euro 6 diesels because the SCR system requires post-cat NOx data that a hollow canister cannot provide cleanly, but you may see it on older Euro 5 diesels from cottage-industry tuners.